 The SHIPS studies

-The Study of Health and Wellbeing at 5 will assess reported health and child development, family wellbeing and use of health services, both as routine follow-up and as emergency visits and hospitalization, with a parental questionnaire administered by post or telephone when the child is 5 years of age.
-Health related quality of life will also be measured using a validated instrument.
-Parents will also be asked for their opinions about the care received by their children and the additional support they would have liked to receive during the early childhood period.
-The study population is very preterm children born at less than 32 weeks of gestational age who survived to 5 years of age
+The Study of Health and Wellbeing at 5 assessed reported health and child development, family wellbeing and use of health services, both as routine follow-up and as emergency visits and hospitalization, with a parental questionnaire administered by post or telephone when the child was 5 years of age.
+Health related quality of life was measured using a validated instrument.
+Parents were also be asked for their opinions about the care received by their children and the additional support they would have liked to receive during the early childhood period.
+The study population was very preterm children born at less than 32 weeks of gestational age who survived to 5 years of age.

-The Neurodevelopmental Assessment Study includes only a sub-set of children who were born below 28 weeks of gestation, because of the higher risk of neurodevelopmental disability.
-A team of trained examiners will carry out in-depth assessments of these children’s cognitive and motor development at 5 years of age, using a battery of standardised tests that measure general cognitive ability (IQ), working memory, processing speed, visuo-motor integration and gross motor coordination.
+The Neurodevelopmental Assessment Study included only a sub-set of children who were born below 28 weeks of gestation, because of the higher risk of neurodevelopmental disability.
+A team of trained examiners carried out in-depth assessments of these children’s cognitive and motor development at 5 years of age, using a battery of standardised tests that measure general cognitive ability (IQ), working memory, processing speed, visuo-motor integration and gross motor coordination.

-The Qualitative study with parents aims to understand families’ experiences of follow-up and subsequent care, and to identify the key factors perceived by parents as characterising high performing versus low performing screening and intervention services using in-depth semi-structured personal interviews.
-The study population will include parents reporting high and low satisfaction with their post-discharge care and having children with and without severe impairments at 5 years of age.
+The Qualitative study with parents aimed to understand families’ experiences of follow-up and subsequent care, and to identify the key factors perceived by parents as characterising high performing versus low performing screening and intervention services using in-depth semi-structured personal interviews.
+The study population included parents reporting high and low satisfaction with their post-discharge care and having children with and without severe impairments at 5 years of age.

-The Screening Organisation, Process and Content Study will study the characteristics ofregional and unit-based follow-up screening and prevention programmes for very preterm infants, including their mission, target population, duration of follow-up, organisation, content and resource use via a structured questionnaire sent to directors of follow-up programmes in participating regions (between 1 and 20 per region).
-This study will complement data collected in the EPICE project (7 questions about follow-up in each neonatal unit) and will assess changes in programmes since 2012.
-We will also collect available programme statistics on the follow-up of the infants in the EPICE cohort
+The Screening Organisation, Process and Content Study studied the characteristics of regional and unit-based follow-up screening and prevention programmes for very preterm infants, including their mission, target population, duration of follow-up, organisation, content and resource use via a structured questionnaire sent to directors of follow-up programmes in participating regions (between 1 and 20 per region).
+This study complements data collected in the EPICE project (7 questions about follow-up in each neonatal unit) and assesses changes in programmes since 2012.
+We will also collect available programme statistics on the follow-up of the infants in the EPICE cohort were also collected.